Root Canal Therapy Near You

 What is the Procedure for Root Canal Therapy?

-Before conducting the procedure, your dentist will first need to examine your mouth and take X-rays.
+When you visit our dental office for root canal therapy in Vaughan, ON, your dentist will first need to examine your mouth and take X-rays.
 This helps them determine the shape of the root of your tooth and signs of infection in the surrounding bone.

 To begin the procedure, your dentist will administer local anesthesia to numb the area near your tooth.
 Next, they will remove the pulp, decay, nerve tissue, and debris by drilling an access hole in your tooth.